-Arthur O. Fisher Park in Jefferson Twp. will become the new home of the Montgomery County Fairgrounds.
+Arthur O. Fisher Park in Jefferson Twp. became the new home of the Montgomery County Fairgrounds in 2017.

 The 150-acre park is named after a local trailblazer who accomplished many firsts in area history during his career.

 Here are 7 things to know about Arthur O. Fisher:

 Path to success.
 Arthur O'Neil Fisher was born Nov.
 12, 1919 in Wilmington and came to Dayton at age 4.
 He graduated from Steele High School, the University of Dayton and the University of Cincinnati-College of Law.

 » RELATED: Fairgrounds path to find new home was long and bumpy